 The asset has been developed over a number of years.
-The majority of the light fittings are now low pressure sodium to meet the requirements of Council's District Plan that has provisions to protect the night sky.
+The majority of the light fittings have been low pressure sodium to meet the requirements of Council's District Plan that has provisions to protect the night sky.
 These fittings have been standardised to match the other makes of lights in neighbouring districts to reduce maintenance expenditure.

 Council has strict lighting controls in the District Plan for Tekapo and Twizel to protect the night sky.

-Low pressure sodium lights are generally required to meet this standard.
-The low pressure sodium bulbs are becoming harder and harder to source with them having to now be bulk ordered and shipped from the other side of the world and cost are currently increasing due to this.
-Council are very keen to take up NZTA's offer of 85% FAR to change out our entire streetlight inventory to LED fittings.
-We already have a fitting, GL520 300k, that compiles with the international dark sky reserve as Council has already changed out a number of fittings in Twizel that had failed and now await approval from NZTA on our business case for the remainder.
+NZTA has provided a special subsidy rate for the replacement of standard luminaires with LED fittings, and Council is presently working on reviewing suitable options for the replacement of all current light fittings, to take advantage of the subsidy.
+The continued protection of the gold status for the Dark Sky Reserve is a priority for Council in managing its streetlighting network.

 This will provide large energy savings as well as reducing maintenance cost given that for each LED fitting we show get twice the life of the LPS bulbs minimum.